jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 }
 ```

-See that in `agnostic_function()` we can use the the #link("https://en.wikipedia.org/wiki/Dependency_injection")[Dependency injection] technique to make functions that need async use just the library that we want to henrerit the async funcions, in this case, `Async-std` and `Tokio` are used. both functions work as expected using eachother runtime just printing:
+See that in `agnostic_function()` we can use #link("https://en.wikipedia.org/wiki/Dependency_injection")[Dependency injection], a technique that allow the use of dependencies as parameters and calling functionalities from that parameters, to make functions that need async use just the library that we want to inherit the async funcions, in this case, `Async-std` and `Tokio` are used. both functions work as expected using eachother runtime just printing:

 ```shell
 print one billion using Async-std funtions: